nghiahhnguyen/nghiahhnguyen.github.io/_pages/about.md

   - /about.html
 ---

-I am Nghia Nguyen - a recent graduate from University of Science, VNU-HCM.
+I am Nghia Nguyen - a recent graduate from University of Science, VNU-HCM, which is among the top 3 universities in Vietnam in terms of Computer Science.

-Currently I am working as an AI Resident at FPT Software.
+Currently I am working as an AI Research Resident at FPT Software.
 My topics of interests are Neural Differential Equations, Equivariant Networks, and Point Clouds Processing.
+I am interested in solving problem in Machine Learning from first principles, because I believe in a systematic way forward for Deep Learning.
+From this research direction, I want to make current Machine Learning models (esp.
+Deep Learning) robust to (un)known unknowns.
+This is important if we want to use Machine Learning for other sciences.
+This stems from my fascination with the possible role of AI in aiding humans' conquest of the galaxy in "I, Robot" and "Foundation" by I. Asimov.

+For my undergraduate thesis, I work on the problem of Human-Object Interaction Detection.
+This is a problem in the topic of Visual-Language Learning, which interests me because I want to bring the great things the Computer Vision and Natural Language Processing communities have done together.

 I was a Research Intern at the Distributed Information Systems Laboratory (LSIR), Swiss Federal Institute of Technology Lausanne (EPFL) for the summer of 2020.
 This is my personal website, where I will be posting more detailed information about me, as well as some opinions and interesting ideas of mine.